Mária Bajzek Lukács

 She was born in Szentgotthárd and spent her childhood in Felsőszölnök.
 Between 1974 and 1978, she attended the Serbo-Croatian High School in Budapest.
 In 1978, she started her studies in Ljubljana, and in 1983 received a Slovene and Serbo-Croatian teaching degree.
 Until 1988, Bajzek Lukács was the editor of Narodne Novine.
 In 2004, she earned a doctorate in Budapest.

 Mária Bajzek is an adjunct professor at the Department of Slavic Philology today at the Faculty of Humanities of the Eötvös Loránd University and a visiting teacher in Maribor.
-She speaks Hungarian, Slovene (including the local Prekmurje dialect), Serbian, and Croatian.
+She speaks Hungarian, Slovene (including the local Prekmurje Slovene), Serbian, and Croatian.
 One area of her research is Prekmurje Slovene.
-In 2009, she wrote the dictionary of the Felsőszölnök dialect, and in 2010 she translated a book on the history of the Prekmurje dialect and Slovene.
+In 2009, she wrote the dictionary of the Felsőszölnök dialect, and in 2010 she translated a book on the history of the Prekmurje Slovene and Slovene.

 Her husband István Lukács is also a professor at ELTE.